 Venice is romantic, historic, and gorgeous.
 The canals, the gondolas, the architecture, and the colorful towns of Murano and Burano make this is one of Europe’s grandest cities to visit.

-Top Experiences: Wander the streets of Venice, visit St. Mark’s Square, climb the Campanile di San Marco for a bird’s eye view over Venice, walk across the Rialto Bridge, tour Doge’s Palace, day trip to Murano and Burano, and ride a gondola.
+Top Experiences: Wander the streets of Venice, visit St. Mark’s Basilica, climb the Campanile di San Marco for a bird’s eye view over Venice, walk across the Rialto Bridge, tour Doge’s Palace, day trip to Murano and Burano, and ride a gondola.

 How Long Should You Spend in Venice?
-Three days is the perfect amount of time to explore the highlights of Venice and venture off-the-beaten-path.
+Two to three days is the perfect amount of time to explore the highlights of Venice and venture off-the-beaten-path.

 See More of Venice: 2 Days in Venice Itinerary

 25. The Faroe Islands, Denmark